nickhilliard/charter/sidrops-charter-02.md

 depending on the type of solution (e.g. new extensions vs operational/deployment recommendations).
-Given the importance of routing security to the overall stability of the Internet, the Working Group will not submit specifications for publication to the IESG before demonstrating at least two interoperable implementations.
+Given the importance of routing security to the overall stability of the Internet, the Working Group will not submit protocol specifications for publication to the IESG before demonstrating at least two interoperable implementations.

 These documents should document SIDR operational experience, including